Now facebook hides ‘Like Count’

 Will ‘like counts’ be hidden forever?

-It is unclear how long the test will run for, but there are no other tests scheduled currently.
+It is unclear how long the test will run, but there are no other tests scheduled currently.
 Facebook will assess the test’s effect before deciding if it will roll it out more broadly.